-I have to admit, my dreams took a real back seat in 2019.
+I have to admit, my traditional publication dreams took a real back seat in 2019.
 I didn’t put a creative pen to paper for the vast majority of the year, aside from one joint project with potential.
-But no solo writing work, no blogs, no short stories, no harrowing YA tales or heroes journeys, and no excuses other than to say, inspiration simply wasn’t striking me.
+But no short stories, no harrowing YA tales or heroes journeys, and no excuses other than to say, inspiration simply wasn’t striking me.
 All my muses seemed to be avoiding me like the plague – maybe they were all on vacation, in Greece, drinking wine with the other muses and having a good laugh.

 To keep the inspiration going, I dug through my “Literary Submissions” email folder – subtitle, “Rejections Pile”.
 I scrolled back through query after query, synopsis after synopsis, auto-reply after auto-reply.
 (Side note to self – plan future blog post regarding writing a perfect synopsis because I still haven’t quite mastered those slippery buggers mmm’kay).

 But as I waded through years of rejections, I realized that past me had, thankfully, the foresight to star anything containing positive and constructive writing feedback.
 Rereading these little hope glimmers gave me a confidence boost, and reminded me that I do have the talent, but just need to craft the right story.